Chiafalo v. Washington: Impact

 The Supreme Court's decision was highly anticipated with respect to the upcoming 2020 presidential election.
 Though faithless electors have never changed the outcome of an election, some argue the possibility that faithless votes could affect the outcome in a close election increased in light of the events of 2016.
 The Court's ruling was widely seen as a welcome outcome in the interest of avoiding potential election chaos, but some also argued that it reaffirmed the need for Electoral College reform.

 The electors in both cases were represented by Lawrence Lessig, who founded the group Equal Citizens that is pursuing litigation to seek democratic election reforms and raise awareness.
 Lessig argued that both cases offered the Supreme Court the opportunity to rule on the matter of faithless elector laws outside the realm of a contested election where their ruling would have a direct impact on the outcome, as in Bush v.
 Gore.
-By clarifying how the Electoral College actually functions, Lessig and Equal Citizens hope to spur Electoral College reform via either a constitutional amendment or the National Popular Vote Interstate Compact.
+By clarifying how the Electoral College actually functions, Lessig and Equal Citizens hope to spur Electoral College reform either via a constitutional amendment or via the National Popular Vote Interstate Compact.
 In the latter case, the decision was seen to strengthen the claim that states may choose to appoint electors based on the national popular vote.
 Others cautioned against reading the case opinion too broadly.
+After the case was decided, Lessig expressed concern that leaving electors with no rights to challenge state legislatures could allow a legislature to change state law after an election to appoint, by fiat, electors for a losing candidate.